This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 ( 🎶 Cue Dragnet theme music.)

-I was finishing a presentation of next-step recommendations.in the main conference room Our consultant (me) was in The Zone.
-George, the Number 2 Guy at the company, was pleased that the components were fitting together nicely.
-Two of his generals agreed.
+That day I am finishing a presentation of next-step recommendations in the main conference room.
+Our consultant (me) is in The Zone.
+George, the Number 2 Guy at the company, is pleased that the components are fitting together nicely.
+His two protective generals agree.

-And we're headed down the runway for a lunch break.
-I was starving — I'd only had coffee and a banana, 5 or 6 hours earlier at the break of dawn).
+We're headed down the runway for a lunch break.
+I'm starving — I'd only had coffee and a banana, 5 or 6 hours earlier at the break of dawn.

 Right at that point, a stately gentleman — looking a good bit like Mr. Rogers' dad — quietly walks into the room.
 Most everyone sits up a little straighter.
 Haven't met him, must be high-level management.
-He plops down… crosses his legs… leans over his knees for a moment to glance at the whiteboard.
+He plops down… crosses his legs… leans over his knees for just a moment to inhale the whiteboard.

 The style is not particularly friendly.
-He attacks Joel with a barrage of non=stop questions.
+He attacks Joel with a barrage of non-stop questions.
+Not always waiting for an answer,.

 Boom!
 Boom! 😱 Perspective questions.
 Boom!
 Drill-down details.
 Boom!
 Big picture now.
-Dripping toxic skepticism of most recommendations and explanations.
+Dripping toxic skepticism of the recommendations and explanations.

 Boom-Boom! 😱 I don't like strategy consultants, he says.
-Direct mail consultants don't know what they're doing, he says.
+And direct mail consultants don't know what they're doing, he says.
 Explain what you mean by (any point), he keeps demanding.
 Strategic questions.
 Targeted marketing questions.
+Questions about how everything will fit together and operate smoothly, if enacted.

 Me the consultant was getting a little warm.
-I wasn't a criminal and I wasn't under a hot spotlight at the police station.
+I wasn't a criminal and I didn't think I should be under a hot spotlight at this police station.
+Hadn't even met this manager-type.
 Boom!
-Boom!
 Boom! 😱 One after the other.
 Now to the executive team: Do they think these recommendations are any good?
-Did they understand how to implement these tactics?
-Sometimes the gentleman doesn't wait for a full answer before the next question.
+Do they understand how to implement these tactics?
+Often the gentleman doesn't wait for a full answer before the next question.

 I catch a quick glimpse of one wide-eyed, open-mouthed guy looking at his buddy across the conference table, as if to say "Oh, sweat, Joel is getting a whoopin'!"

 Boom!
-Boom! 😱 Back to Joel, Did you consider other options, why did you choose these?
+Boom! 😱 Back to Joel in the crosshairs, Did you consider other options, why did you choose these?

 [ insert colloquial 3-letter acronym 😱 for ASTONISHMENT here ]